 Welcome to the North Shore's Premier Music Together® Center!

-Our 6 week Summer Semester runs July 9 - August 18
+Our 6 week Summer Semester will begin on July 11!

-For Class Schedule & Descriptions, click here: Classes
+To see the Summer Schedule & Class Descriptions, click here: Classes

 Do you know that all children are musical?